tbalz2319/infosec-interview-questions/questions.md

 ## Brain Teasers

-If we where at a coffee shop and I told you to get me free coffee what are all the ways you could get me coffee?
+If we where at a coffee shop and I told you to get me free coffee, what are all the ways you could get me coffee (think non-technical ways)?
 With all the ways you think to get me coffee think of the equivalent technical attack.
-For example, impersonating a barista to get a free coffee would be equivalent to trying to brute force Credentials
+For example, impersonating a barista to get a free coffee would be equivalent to trying to brute force credentials

 ## Code Review

-Walk me through this Python code file which implements a COSRS policy, what is the code doing and where are possible vulnerabilities in the code?
+Walk me through this Python code file which implements a CORS policy, what is the code doing and where are possible vulnerabilities in the code?